-Cruise Maven loves: I always pack a yellow highlighter pen to note the activities in the daily planner that I want to do.
+Cruise Maven Loves: To always pack a yellow highlighter pen to note the activities in the daily planner that I want to do.

 Today, as you’d expect, Holland America adjusted their focus to attract the 40s to 60 crowd.
 The addition of Music Walk (with Billboard, Lincoln Center and B.B.
 King’s), more active shore excursions and even improved wifi all help to lower the age demographic.

 On every cruise, Holland America hosts a loyalty club luncheon.
 Eurodam‘s luncheon filled the lower level of the Rembrandt dining room.
-Holland America has a loyal following and at this event, it was evident.
+Holland America has an avid loyal following and at this event, it was evident.

 Cruise Line: Holland America